ibm-cloud-docs/watsonxdata/known_issues.md

 **Workaround:** Increase the number of flight pods or restructure to simplify the queries to reduce the number of sub queries.

-   Use the following command to scale the number of pods for the wdp-connect-flight deployment to 36 replicas:
+   For example: Use the following command to scale the number of pods for the wdp-connect-flight deployment to 36 replicas:

    ```bash
    oc scale deployment wdp-connect-flight --replicas=36